Society for the Unity of the Albanian Language

 One of its main contributions was the so-called Bashkimi alphabet, a latin script-based alphabet without diacritic letters.

 Due to differences of opinion on the future alphabet, brothers Lazër and Ndre Mjeda left the group to initiate their own society, called Agimi ("The dawn"), in 1901.
 The Bashkimi alphabet was discussed and approved in a conference of Catholic bishops held in Shkodra in 1902, and was presented as a main candidate during the sessions of the Congress of Monastir, 1908, where the Albanian alphabet was unified.
 The Bashkimi alphabet was rejected in favor of the Istanbul alphabet (Alfabeti i Stambollit) by majority vote.
 However, due to lack of unanimity, the Congress was unable to choose only one alphabet and opted for a compromise solution of using both the Istanbul and Bashkimi alphabets with some changes to reduce the differences between them.
 Usage of the alphabet of Istanbul declined rapidly and it became extinct over the following years and Albania declared its independence.

-Within few years from its creation, the society published many works, the most important of which was the New Albanian Dictionary (Fjaluer i Ri i Shqypes) of 1908.
+Within a few years from its creation, the society published many works, the most important of which was the New Albanian Dictionary (Fjaluer i Ri i Shqypes) of 1908.
 The dictionary included 13,482 words.
 It remained the most detailed Albanian dictionary until 1954, when the Albanian Institute of Science (a precursor of the Academy of Sciences of Albania) came out with its first standard dictionary, the "Dictionary of the Science Institute" (Fjalori i Institutit të Shkencave).